 Goodbye….

 “What’s wrong, Mr. Paul?”, Jasmine immediately inquired before he could even near the whiteboard that he ritually wrote on as the tiny class of what was going to be three students finished shuffling in.
+Jasmine wondered what bothered him on this day, with concern she asked again, “what is it?”

-“Jazz… I need to share something with the class.”
+“Jazz… I need to share something…. with our whole class.”

 Mr. Paul now looked out & caught a sense of how students were feeling.
 He examined their posture and stood tall with hands clasped behind his back.

-“Let me just jump into it…. ….
-Ummm….
-I want you all to know that I really care about you…. …. … You know that, of course…”.
+-I want you all to know that I really care about you…. …. …

 Then, he looked at each student ….
 Jasmine had the longest expression & although she could hardly hold her head up, she did.